 - Unlimited & Standard: Up to 1,000 playlists

-Each playlist can hold up to 2,500 songs, and changes made in Offline Mode won’t sync until you reconnect online.
+Each playlist can contain up to 2,500 songs.
+Note that edits made in Offline Mode won’t sync across devices until you reconnect to the internet.

 Part 1.
 How to Create a Playlist on Amazon Music (Step-by-Step Overview)